Posted by Living In Chico Team

 1. Know What You Can Afford

-You probably have an idea of the kind of apartment you want to live in.
+You have probably been thinking about "my first apartment" for awhile now and have an idea of the kind you want to live in.
 Maybe it’s spacious with plenty of natural light, has a view of the pool, is surrounded by beautiful gardens, and has a large balcony where you can entertain on a warm summer evening.
 Pop!
 That was the sound of your bubble bursting.

 While it’s great to envision the kind of place you want to live in, odds are that your first apartment will not be the home of your dreams.
 You can know for sure by starting out with a budget.
 Grab a pencil, paper, calculator and know how much you make each month.
 It’s important to be realistic with your budget.